dsibilly/yewdar/classes.md

 **New Specialization**: You may choose one specialization for your class.
 You gain the Novice degree of its specialization talent.

 #### Level 5
+**Daring Charge**: When you take the Charge action, you gain a +2 on the attack roll instead of the usual +1.

 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

-**Daring Charge**: When you take the Charge action, you gain a +2 on the attack roll instead of the usual +1.

 #### Level 6
+**Stunt Bonus: *With a Flourish***: You know how to make an impression.
+You can perform the With A Flourish stunt for 3 stunt points instead of the usual 4.

 **New Specialization Talent**: You gain the Journeyman degree in the specialization talent you gained at level 4.

-**Stunt Bonus**: You know how to make an impression.
-You can perform the With A Flourish stunt for 3 stunt points instead of the usual 4.

 #### Level 7
-**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 **Challenge**: You throw down the gauntlet against a foe during combat.
 Use an Activate action to Challenge one enemy you can see.
 You deal a bonus 1d6 damage on your attacks against that target.
 However, against all other opponents you suffer a -1 penalty to attack rolls and Defense.
 Ending Challenge is a free action.

+**New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 8
 **New Specialization Talent**: You gain the Master degree of the specialization talent you gained at level 4.